lornasong/terraform-cts-gh_project/README.md

 ## Feature

 The module uses the `github` Terraform provider to create a repository named 'cts-labels' in the configured GitHub account.
-It then creates GitHub TODO: Consul-pink issue labels within this repository.
-The labels are named after the monitored Consul service instances and have the description of the service instance address and port.
+It then creates GitHub projects within the repository.
+The projects are named after the monitored Consul service instances and project description is various service information.

 ## Requirements